LaunchCodeEducation/java-web-development/src/chapters/sql-part1/background.rst

 .. admonition:: Question

    Which of the following are supported data types in MySQL?
-Select all that are correct.
+Select ALL that are correct.

    A. ``TINYINT``
    B. ``INTEGER``